maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 #### Notes:

 The definition of a jiffy is platform-dependant.
 For instance, on Atari machines, it was 1/30th of a second for machines using NTSC, and 1/25th on those using PAL or SECAM.
-On the BBC, it was 1/100th for all machines.
+On the BBC Micro, it was 1/100th for all machines.
 This means that existing code that uses `TIME`, `TIME$` or `PAUSE` may work differently under RetroBASIC.

 #### Variations:

 Univac 1100 BASIC offered both `TIME` and `CLK`.
 The latter returns the value of the real-time clock, as does RetroBASIC.
 The former returns the number of jiffies since the program first started, which is a useful modification, but one that is not supported in RetroBASIC to maintain broader compatibility.
 When porting from this platform, adding `TI=0` at the top of the program will address this.

+BASIC75 uses the parameter as *aexp*, with the numeric value changing which part of the time is returned.
+For instance, `TIME(0)` returns a two-digit year, while `TIME(-8)` returns the number of seconds since this session logged in.
+Although this is a rather obscure dialect, many of its features are taken from other versions, notably Data General, so this may be more widespread.

 <!-- TOC --><a name="timedexp-and-clk"></a>
 ### `TIME$`(*dexp*) and `CLK$`